Thai Salad Dressing Recipe (Nam Yum Sauce)

 Instructions

-• Use your pestle to stir in the garlic water, fish sauce, chili sauce, and lime juice.
+• Stir in the pickled garlic juice, fish sauce, chili sauce, and fresh lime juice using your pestle or a spoon.

 Notes